reazon-research/OpenArm/tests/hardware/README.md

 4. **Bring Up the can0 Interface:**

     ```bash
+    # Using CAN
     sudo ip link set can0 up type can bitrate 1000000
+    # Using CANFD
+    sudo ip link set can0 up type can bitrate 1000000 dbitrate 8000000 restart-ms 1000 berr-reporting on fd on
+    ```
 ### Verify the Setup

 1. **Use the following command to verify the can0 interface:**